-La Dolce Vita is even sweeter with friends
+La Dolce Vita is even sweeter with friends.

 Is there anything worse than returning home from a trip to Italy and you don't have a single photo of yourself at the biggest sites?
 Fear not!
-By joining a solo tour in Italy, you'll meet like-minded travelers that will not only become friends but built-in photographers, too.
+By joining a solo tour in Italy, you'll meet like-minded travellers that will not only become friends but built-in photographers, too.
 Get ready for your new pals to snap album-worthy photos of you posing in front of the Trevi Fountain, getting serenaded on a gondola in Venice, or relaxing beachside with your spritz in Amalfi.
 Say formaggio!

 Our Italy solo tours